hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 ##### Renaming a directory onto a directory

-If `src` is a directory then all its children will then exist under `dest`, while the path `src` and its descendants will no longer not exist.
+If `src` is a directory then all its children will then exist under `dest`, while the path `src` and its descendants will no longer exist.
 The names of the paths under `dest` will match those under `src`, as will the contents:

     if isDir(FS, src) isDir(FS, dest) and src != dest :